maxzheng/workspace-tools/README.rst

     co git@github.com:max-zheng/workspace-tools.git

-.. note:: This would probably stuck forever if there is an input prompt as output is hidden.
+    # This would probably stuck forever if there is an input prompt as output is hidden.
-          It will be fixed once I figure out how to stream output from subprocess call.
+    # It will be fixed once I figure out how to stream output from subprocess call.
-          For now, ensure that you are able to checkout repos using 'git clone' without prompt.
+    # For now, ensure that you are able to checkout repos using 'git clone' without prompt.

 To update all repos in your workspace::